Professor Ilina Singh

 PERSONAL OVERVIEW

-I hold a doctorate in human development and psychology from Harvard University; over the past decade, I have added to these foundations through extensive work in bioethics and in sociology.
+I hold a doctorate in human development and psychology from Harvard University, and over the past decade I have added to these foundations through extensive work in bioethics, methods innovation, and sociology.
 I bring this interdisciplinary perspective to my current research through an approach known as empirical ethics.
-At present, my team's major research projects encompass digital mental health ethics; ethics of early intervention in mental health; and global mental health ethics.
+At present, my team's major research projects encompass: nature-based interventions for flourishing and wellbeing; digital mental health ethics; and global mental health ethics.

 Much of my work reflects a longstanding commitment to bringing the first-person experiences of children and young people into ethical evaluation, clinical decision-making and policy-making.
-To do this, colleagues and I develop and study innovative methods of data collection and data presentation using a range of approaches, including qualitative and quantitative methods, mobile technologies and digital games.
+My team has pioneered participatory methods for co-design and co-production with young people, qualitative and quantitative methods, mobile technologies and digital games.

-Since coming to Oxford in 2015, my team has been successful in creating a global mental health ethics programme.
-We are funded for various projects through a partnership with the Stanley Centre, Board Institute of Harvard and MIT; British Academy; Global Challenges Research Fund, Africa-Oxford Initiative, and others.
+I am a co-principal investigator for the Wellcome Centre for Ethics and Humanities, where I co-lead the collective minds project on the neuroethics of new forms of collective and collaborative decision-making, including swarm and hive minds, brain-computer interfaces, and novel AI technologies.
+My team also contributes to work on global genomic ethics through our global mental health ethics programme.
+We are funded for various projects through a partnership with the Stanley Centre, Broad Institute of Harvard and MIT; British Academy; Global Challenges Research Fund, Africa-Oxford Initiative, and others.

-My team is supported in part by a Senior Investigator Award from the Wellcome Trust for a project entitled: Becoming Good: Early Intervention and Moral Development in Child Psychiatry, 2015-2020.
+Past projects include: A Senior Investigator Award from the Wellcome Trust for a project entitled: Becoming Good: Early Intervention and Moral Development in Child Psychiatry, 2015-2020.
 This project follows on from a Wellcome Trust University Award for VOICES: Voices on Identity, Childhood, Ethics & Stimulants: Children join the debate.
-VOICES publications and videos have had impacts on clinical training and communication in the UK and around the world.
-In related work on ‘smart drugs’ and cognitive enhancement, we have influenced national health and policy deliberations in the UK, Europe and the United States.
 We have added significantly to innovative methods in working with young people.
 A Wellcome Trust Enrichment Award enabled us to create a bioethics game on mental health digital phenotyping: www.tracingtomorrow.org

 Recent publications